athena-framework/athena/docs/routing.md

 When a controller is inherited from, all callbacks defined on that controller will also be inherited.
 This allows developers to smartly define their controllers to make use of inheritance to share common callbacks, such as for setting headers for public vs private routes.

 The same idea also applies to methods.
-Class methods can be defined on parent classes so that each child controller has those methods defined.
+Class methods can be defined on parent structs so that each child controller has those methods defined.
 Such as a `current_user` method that pulls an auth token from a header and look up the user to allow all controller actions to have access to the current user.

 ### Global Callbacks

 Callbacks can also be defined to run on _all_ routes no matter which controller they are in.
-This can be achieved by adding a callback action to the parent controller classes: `Athena::Routing::Routing::ClassController` or `Athena::StructController`.
+This can be achieved by adding a callback action to the parent controller struct: `Athena::Routing::StructController`.

 This is most useful for adding `Content-Type` response headers, or CORs.